Jartza/fireminipro/README.md

 - Remove TEMP files that are created during runtime
 - Some UI refinements
 - Parsing the Logic IC test output, for now it's just printed to log
+- Make install package creation with CMake, or local install easier.

 ---